OllieBoyne/BlenderSynth/_sources/markdown/README.md.txt

 See documentation for [installation](https://ollieboyne.github.io/BlenderSynth/getting_started/installation.html), [debugging/troubleshooting](https://ollieboyne.github.io/BlenderSynth/getting_started/troubleshooting.html) and [examples](https://ollieboyne.github.io/BlenderSynth/).

+BlenderSynth currently does not support Blender 4.0+ - this is coming soon.

 ## Contributions and Projects

 This project is currently in Beta.
 Please let me know what new features you would like, or feel free to make a pull request!